AyushBhelave/Ayush-demo/README.md

 # Ayush-demo
-This is my first git repository.
+This is my first git repesitory.
 <br>
 Author-Ayush Bhelave